December 30, 2012

 Ans Yes, NEFT is an account to account funds transfer system.

-Q.15.
-Is it necessary that the beneficiary should have an account at the destination bank-branch?
+necessary that the beneficiary should have an account at the

 Ans Yes, NEFT is an account to account funds transfer system.